MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/govern-guides-through-power-platform-environments-and-power-apps.md

 Since the guides in this environment are under creation, non-validated, and maybe even incomplete, it is paramount that end-users in a lab, for instance, cannot start using them.
 This is exactly the reason behind creating an authoring environment; that authors of a guide can create, develop, test, and evaluate the holographic content and wording without risking the guide being used before it is finalized, approved, and released for day-to-day usage.

-In your organization, an author could be a training consultant, a project engineer, or an operator with specialized knowledge of a particular production equipment.
+In your organization, an author could be a training consultant, a project engineer, or an operator with specialized knowledge of a particular piece of production equipment.

 When guides are in this stage of their life cycle, it is the author's responsibility to: